 There are two types of protein shakes: ready-to-drink (store-bought) protein shakes, and protein shakes made with protein powder.
-In order to make protein shakes for runners with protein powder, you have to mix the powder with milk or water.
+In order to make a protein shake before running with protein powder, you have to mix the powder with milk or water.
 This requires a blender or a shaker bottle, and a little extra time and effort.
-Some people prefer ready-to-drink protein shakes because they are more convenient, but if they knew what they were drinking, they would probably vomit.
+Some people, prioritizing convenience, prefer to buy ready-to-drink protein shakes, but if they knew what they were drinking, they would probably feel sick to their stomach.

 Why drink wholesome?